 You need to use internal linking to your content in order to establish consistent relevance across different pages of your site, pass authority gained from external links, and help users navigate efficiently.

 It is very easy to add internal links to other WordPress pages.
 All you have to do is highlight what you want to link (this will be the anchor text of your link) and click the ‘Link’ button in the toolbar, which will allow you to paste the URL or search the pages inside your site.

 Install a cache plugin to improve site speed

 While WordPress undoubtedly provides strong performance out of the box, site speed improvements can be made by almost all sites, especially when we consider that a site’s speed is a powerful ranking factor.

 You can get very technical to improve the speed of your site, but one of the most effective ways to increase it is to use caching plugins to cache your posts and pages as static files.
 These static files are served to your users instead of being created dynamically every time and can significantly improve performance.

 Recommend to use WordPress W3 Total Cache, WP Super Cache or Cache Enabler.

 Use ‘Last Updated’ Dates

-You should update regularly to make sure your evergreen content is always current and relevant, but one question you are often asked is to change the original publication date of your pages and posts, delete them all together or something else.
+You should update regularly to make sure your evergreen content is always current and relevant, but one question you are often asked is to change the original publication date of your pages and posts, delete them altogether or do something else.

 One suggestion is to use ‘Last Modified’ or ‘Update On’ to show users and search engines when your content has been last updated, giving them confidence that the information is current and relevant at the moment.
 Thanks, you can easily add the latest updated / updated information to your WordPress pages and use the WP Last Modified Inform plugin.